 I curate art, architecture, and design projects.
-They come in many forms: exhibitions, publications, creative strategy, events, editorials and digital displays.
+They come in many forms: exhibitions, publications, strategy, editorials and digital displays.

-At the heart of all my work is the desire to make humans pause and reflect, to tickle their intellect and reveal details that hide in plain sight.
+At the heart of my work is the desire to make people pause and reflect, to tickle their intellect, or to reveal details that hide in plain sight.

-My background in architecture and design guides the work I do in collaboration with galleries, archives and cultural organizations.
+My background in architecture and design guides the work I do in collaboration with galleries, archives, and cultural organizations.
 I invite you to scroll through a selection of projects below.
-Please get in touch if you’re interested in collaborating or wish to learn more.
+Please get in touch if you wish to learn more.